Cerebellar Hypoplasia in Cats

 How can this condition be prevented?

-This disease can be prevented by vaccination of female cats against panleukopenia prior to pregnancy.
+This disease can be prevented by vaccinating female cats against panleukopenia prior to pregnancy.

 What is the prognosis?

 Kittens with cerebellar hypoplasia are not infectious to other kittens or cats, are not in any pain, and will learn to adapt to their disability over time.
-They can safely be spayed or neutered, but must be kept indoors as they are prone to losing their balance and could easily be injured or attacked if they go outdoors.
-If their symptoms are pronounced, they may require special modifications in their home environment, including dishes that are raised off the floor for easier access.
+They can safely be spayed or neutered but must be kept indoors, as they are prone to losing their balance and could easily be injured or attacked.
+If a cat’s symptoms are pronounced, they may require special modifications in their home environment, including dishes raised off the floor for easier access.

 Related Articles